Dale Earnhardt Jr.: Early life and career

 Earnhardt Jr. attended the high performance driving school run by Andy Hillenburg and began his racing career at the late age of 17 with his father, competing in the Street Stock division at Concord, North Carolina's Motorsport Park.
 His first race car was a 1979 Monte Carlo that he co-owned with Kerry.
-By age 19, after two seasons of driving Street Stock Division, Earnhardt Jr. had honed his driving abilities to the point of joining the Late Model Stock Car Division.
-He competed on the North and South Carolina short tracks driving a No. 3 Buick.
+By the age of nineteen, after two seasons of driving Street Stock Division, Earnhardt Jr. had honed his driving abilities to the point of joining the Late Model Stock Car Division.
+He competed on the North and South Carolina short tracks, driving a No. 3 Buick.
 While he did run various tracks during this time, Earnhardt Jr. primarily focused his efforts at the Myrtle Beach Speedway in South Carolina and the East Carolina Motor Speedway in Robersonville, North Carolina, where he captured the pole for the Greenville Merchants 300 on October 28, 1994.
 There, he developed an in-depth knowledge of chassis setup and car preparation, while racing against his siblings.
 He worked at his father's dealership as a mechanic while he went to Mitchell Community College to earn an associate degree in automotive technology.

 Earnhardt Jr. ran nine Busch Series races between 1996 and 1997 for Dale Earnhardt, Inc., and Ed Whitaker, respectively, before driving for his father's team in the Busch Series full-time in 1998, in which he started the season with an amazing blow over after contact with Dick Trickle and Buckshot Jones at Daytona, on the same weekend that his father had his first and only Daytona 500 win.
-Earnhardt won consecutive NASCAR Busch Series Championships in 1998 and 1999 barely edging Matt Kenseth.
+Earnhardt won consecutive NASCAR Busch Series Championships in 1998 and 1999, barely edging Matt Kenseth.
 In 1998, he made his first start in the Winston Cup Series, at the exhibition race held at the Twin Ring Motegi in Japan.
-Also in 1999, he drove in five Winston Cup races in the No. 8 Budweiser-sponsored Chevrolet for DEI in preparation for a full-time Cup Series ride in 2000, with his best finish being a tenth-place finish at Richmond in the fall race.
+Also in 1999, he drove in five Winston Cup races in the No. 8 Budweiser Chevrolet for DEI in preparation for a full-time Cup Series ride in 2000, with his best finish being a tenth place finish in at Richmond in the fall race.